 Don’t you just love a good recycled craft project?

-Click the underlined links below to see the full instructions for each craft!
+Click the links below each photo for the full instructions for each craft.

 Turn a bunch of old, scratched CDs and DVDs into garden art!
 Our CD Wind Spinners look great hanging from a tree branch in the yard, and you should see the way they spin in the wind!